We take the worry away

 6. Skip using dryer sheets because they can hinder absorbency.
 Instead, consider using dryer balls.

-Let Alsco Handle Your Towel Inventory
+Let Alsco Uniforms Handle Your Towel Inventory

-Maintaining and laundering towels can be a tedious task, but Alsco offers businesses an effortless solution.
-Our linen rental service will take away dirty, nonabsorbent towels and leave you with folded, clean and absorbent towels in their place.
+Maintaining and laundering towels can be a tedious task, but Alsco Uniforms offers businesses an effortless solution.
+Our linen services will take away dirty, nonabsorbent towels and leave you with folded, clean and absorbent towels in their place.
 This ensures that you always have plenty of towels on hand that are free of tears, frayed edges or stains.
 All our towels have good absorbency, so your employees, customers and guests stay happy.

 References